Jaguar XK140: Body styles

-The Roadster (designated OTS – Open Two Seater – in America) had a light canvas top that folded out of sight behind the seats.
+The OTS, (Open Two Seater) or Roadster as it was designated in America, had a light canvas top that folded out of sight behind the seats.
 The interior was trimmed in leather and leatherette, including the dash.
 Like the XK120 Roadster, the XK140 version had removable canvas and plastic side curtains on light alloy barchetta-type doors, and a tonneau cover.
-The door tops and scuttle panel were cut back by two inches (50mm) compared to the XK120, to allow a more modern positioning of the steering wheel.
+The door tops and scuttle panel were cut back by two inches (50 mm) compared to the XK120, to allow a more modern positioning of the steering wheel.
 The angle of the front face of the doors (A-Post) was changed from 45 degrees to 90 degrees, to make access easier.
 The windscreen remained removable.

 The Drophead Coupé (DHC) had a bulkier lined canvas top that lowered onto the body behind the seats, a fixed windscreen integral with the body, wind-up side windows, and a small rear seat.
 It also had a walnut-veneered dashboard and door cappings.

 The Fixed Head Coupé (FHC) shared the DHC's interior trim and rear seat.
 The prototype Fixed Head Coupe retained the XK120 Fixed Head roof-profile, with the front wings and doors the same as the Drophead.
 Production cars had the roof lengthened, windscreen placed further forward, shorter front wings, and longer doors, all resulting in easier entry and more interior space and legroom.

 Engine specifications

 Performance

 A stock XK-140 SE could achieve a top speed of 120–125 mph (193–201 km/h).
 Road & Track's XK-140 MC test in June 1955 recorded a best two-way average of 120.3 mi/h.
 Best one-way run was 121.1 mi/h.
 Sports Cars Illustrated's test of the same model in Aug 1957 had a fastest two-way average of 121 mi/h.
 Their best one-way run was 124 mi/h.
 Karl Ludvigsen's test published in Sports Car World (July 1957) had the same results as the SCI test.

-Acceleration times from 0–60 mi/h were 8.4 seconds, 9.1 seconds and 9.1 seconds respectively.
+Acceleration times from 0–60 mi/h were 8.4 seconds and 9.1 seconds respectively.
 Only the R&T test tried 0–100 mi/h which took 26.5 seconds.
 Standing 1/4 mile (~400 m) times were 16.6 seconds (82 mi/h approx) and 16.9 seconds (86 mi/h).